theakinkavak/nextjs-image/README.md

 ## Grid should be 4*4:
 ![alt text](./download.png)
 ## Design Rules
-- Be as Creative as you can having a good UI/UX is import
+- Be as Creative as you can having a good UI/UX is important
 ## Software rules
 ### Project structure